mx-psi/tfg/text/Mathematics/02-classic.md

 If $F \subseteq \NN^\NN$ then $$\TIME(F) = \bigcup_{f(n) \in F} \TIME(f(n))$$ and likewise for $\SPACE$ and $\SIZE$.

-These classes are potentially dependent on the use of the specific single-tape Turing machine model of [@dfn:tm]; if a different model is used, such as multitape Turing machines or RAM models, the classes might change (@vanLeeuwenHandbookTheoreticalComputer1990, chap.
+These classes are potentially dependent on the use of the specific single-tape Turing machine model of [@dfn:tm]; if a different model is used, such as multi-tape Turing machines or RAM models, the classes might change (@vanLeeuwenHandbookTheoreticalComputer1990, chap.
 1).

 <!-- #### The hierarchy theorems {.hidden} -->